kubicle/rubigolo/README.md

 * Streamlined the tests and did the setup for [Travis CI](https://travis-ci.org/).
 * Could measure the improvement of the AI: no idea about the outside world yet, but the new AI beats the old one around 80 times out of 100 on a 9x9.
 Much more things I want to improve, including many not so difficult ones (before coding they all look like this, actually... haha)
 * Working on Go Text Protocol interface.
 Coming soon!
 I am impatient, see the 2 points below.
-* The great folks at [OGS](http://online-go.com) already game me an access (kudos!) for my yet-to-be-plugged-in bot.
+* The great folks at [OGS](http://online-go.com) gave me an access (kudos!) for my yet-to-be-plugged-in bot.
 This is very exciting.
 Their site looks great BTW, the best place I saw so far.
-Their tutorial for beginner is super neat and it starts automatically when you create an account (and say you never played before).
+Beside many other cool features, their tutorial for beginner is super neat and it starts automatically when you create an account (and say you never played before).
 Check it out!
 * Found an online library of tests: the [Go Test Collection](https://webdocs.cs.ualberta.ca/~games/go/cgtc/).
 They can be run via GTP as well, so I cannot wait to plug them in... though I already have a very long list of improvements to do, even without finding how many of these tests the AI will happily fail!

 ## September 2015 News